qiime2/docs/source/tutorials/moving-pictures.rst

    qiime taxa barplot --i-table table.qza --i-taxonomy taxonomy.qza --m-metadata-file sample-metadata.tsv --o-visualization taxa-bar-plots

 .. question::
-    Visualize the samples at *Level 2* (which corresponds to the phylum level in this analysis), and then sort the samples by SampleType, then by Subject, and then by DaysSinceExperimentStart.
-What are the dominant phyla in each in SampleType?
+    Visualize the samples at *Level 2* (which corresponds to the phylum level in this analysis), and then sort the samples by BodySite, then by Subject, and then by DaysSinceExperimentStart.
+What are the dominant phyla in each in BodySite?
 Do you observe any consistent change across the two subjects between DaysSinceExperimentStart ``0`` and the later timepoints?

 Differential abundance analysis
 -------------------------------

 Finally, we can quantify the process of identifying taxa that are differentially abundance (or present in different abundances) across sample groups.
 We do that using ANCOM (`Mandal et al. (2015)`_), which is implemented in the ``q2-composition`` plugin.
 ANCOM operates on a ``FeatureTable[Composition]`` artifact, which is based on relative frequencies of features on a per-sample basis, but cannot tolerate frequencies of zero.
 We work around this by adding a pseudocount of 1 to every count in our ``FeatureTable[Frequency]`` table.
-We can run this on the ``SampleType`` category to determine what features differ in abundance across our sample types.
+We can run this on the ``BodySite`` category to determine what features differ in abundance across our sample types.
 This step may take about 5 minutes to complete.

 .. command-block::

    qiime composition add-pseudocount --i-table table.qza --o-composition-table comp-table

-   qiime composition ancom --i-table comp-table.qza --m-metadata-file sample-metadata.tsv --m-metadata-category SampleType --o-visualization ancom-SampleType
+   qiime composition ancom --i-table comp-table.qza --m-metadata-file sample-metadata.tsv --m-metadata-category BodySite --o-visualization ancom-BodySite

 .. question::
-    What features differ in abundance across SampleType?
+    What features differ in abundance across BodySite?
 What groups are they most and least abundant in?
 What are some the taxonomies of some of these features?
 (To answer that last question you'll need to refer to a visualization that we generated earlier in this tutorial.)

 We're also often interested in performing a differential abundance test at a specific taxonomic level.
 To do this, we can collapse the features in our ``FeatureTable[Frequency]`` at the taxonomic level of interest, and then re-run the above steps.